 Prepares nurse to provide safe, patient-centered nursing care related to dosage calculations within the respective scope of practice.
 This course introduces critical thinking applied to dosage calculations and communication used when interacting with patients and members of the healthcare team related to various aspects of safe administration of medications.
-Information technology used to document medications are also practiced.
+Information technology used to document medications administered and patient technology used to deliver medications are also practiced.